cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

       `UpgradedClient`, `UpgradedConsensusState` and their respective proofs

-3. Process the upgrade message on the counterparty chain</br> IBC handler upon receiving an `MsgUpgradeClient` message performs basic validations (BV), client-specific validations (SV) and lastly execution (E) steps as follows.
+3. Process the upgrade message on the counterparty chain</br> IBC handler upon receiving a `MsgUpgradeClient` message performs basic validations (BV), client-specific validations (SV) and lastly execution (E) steps as follows:
    1. (BV) Check that the current client is not frozen
    2. (BV) Check if the latest consensus state is within the trust period
-   3. (BV) Decode proofs and check that they are valid
+   3. (BV) Check if the message containing proofs decoded successfully
    4. (SV) Verify that the upgradedClient be of a Tendermint `ClientState` type
    5. (SV) Verify that the upgradedConsensusState be of a Tendermint `ConsensusState` type